intel/ai-reference-models/docs/general/tensorflow_serving/InstallationGuide.md

 	$ docker rm -f tfserving_half_plus_two
 	```

- *  **Note:** If you want to confirm that MKL optimizations are being used, add `-e MKLDNN_VERBOSE=1` to the `docker run` command.
-This will log MKL messages in the docker logs, which you can inspect after a request is processed.
+ *  **Note:** If you want to confirm that Intel® Math Kernel Network for Deep Neural Networks (Intel® MKL-DNN) optimizations are being used, add `-e MKLDNN_VERBOSE=1` to the `docker run` command.
+This will log Intel MKL-DNN messages in the docker logs, which you can inspect after a request is processed.
 	```
 	$ docker run \
 	  -p 8501:8501 \